Threading hair removal

 - Not suitable for large areas of the body.

 Threading is natural, involves no creams or pastes, and is ideal for any type of skin.
-The technique is becoming a popular and fashionable hair removal method within the beauty industry.
+The technique is becoming popular and fashionable within the beauty industry.

 Threading is ideally suited for removing facial hair such as on the upper lip, eyebrows, chin or on the side of the face.
 It is very precise and is ideal for forming perfect eyebrow shapes.
 Normally only 1 treatment is required and is typically good for a few weeks (the re-growth period depends on the individual).
 After a successful first treatment, repeated sessions can simply be undertaken without fear of any side-effects.

-Here is a quick guide to explain how to perform hair removal by threading for the first time.
+Here is a quick guide to explain how to perform threading for the first time.